Full-Time Day Program

 During the first year, full-time students may be required to take one course per semester in the evening.
 During the second and third years, students have a host of options, including day or evening classes and summer courses, to fulfill their requirements.
 Because of the demands of class preparation and assignments, library research, and co-curricular activities, full-time students may not work more than 20 hours per week outside of school.

-For the JD degree, students who begin their law study Fall 2017 must earn at least 84 units of course credit, including 38 units in required core courses, plus additional program requirements.
-In the full-time program, required courses are concentrated in the first and second years, and students may take one elective in their first year.
+JD students must earn at least 87 units of course credit, including 52 units in required core courses, plus additional program requirements.
+In the full-time program, required courses are concentrated in the first and second years.

 |Upper Division Courses||Must be completed after first year|